 Unfortunately, no. Given into the arms or legs, these injections can render your limbs temporarily useless.
 To minimize soreness, use a heating pad on the upper hip injection site before and after administering the shots and rotate between hips with every other injection.

 Sperm are the determining factor when it comes to baby gender.
-New technologies such as preimplantation genetic diagnosis are helping many couples reduce the probability of chromosome disorders and debilitating diseases.
-PGD also is used for family balancing or gender selection.
-The Fertility Center recognizes the controversial nature of choosing a specific gender for pregnancy attempts or preservation.
-The doctors and staff respect each patient's right to make that choice and neither encourage nor discourage the use of sex-selection procedures in the laboratory.
-Embryo genders are automatically identified through the PGD process, whether needed or not.
+New technologies such as preimplantation genetic testing are helping many couples reduce the probability of chromosome disorders and debilitating diseases.
+PGT also is used for family balancing or gender selection.
+Fertility Center recognizes the controversial nature of choosing a specific gender for pregnancy attempts or preservation.
+The doctors and staff respect each patient’s right to make that choice and neither encourage nor discourage the use of sex-selection procedures in the laboratory.
+Embryo genders are automatically identified through the PGT process, whether needed or not.

 The national stories you may have heard about high numbers of multiples usually are the result of patients not being monitored closely or at all while taking stimulation medications.
-The Fertility Center's female patients who take medications to stimulate egg production undergo ultrasound scans and lab work frequently, even daily at times to assess ovarian response.
+Fertility Center’s female patients who take medications to stimulate egg production undergo ultrasound scans and lab work frequently, even daily at times to assess ovarian response.
 Mature eggs are removed before ovulation and fertilized in the laboratory.
 These protocols help control the number of possible resulting pregnancies.
 Each patient talks with her doctor to determine how many embryos will be returned to the uterus to hopefully implant.
-Typically, two at most are transferred, but some patients request three or more against doctors' recommendations.
+Typically, one embryo is transferred, but some patients request two embryos.
+Transferring more than two embryos is not recommended.
 Identical twins are always a possibility, since even a single embryo can split on its own.
 Each year, one or two of our patients may carry a set of triplets to term.

 Cryopreservation involves freezing and storing at an extremely low temperature such as liquid nitrogen to keep sperm, eggs and embryos viable until being thawed for fertilization or transfer months or even years later.
 Men who are fighting cancer often have their sperm preserved prior to treatments that may render them sterile.
 Women who take stimulation medications may have more eggs retrieved than the one or two needed for transfer that month.
 Couples can choose to freeze extra eggs or go ahead and fertilize those eggs with resulting embryos frozen and stored for future use.
 Fewer ethical issues are involved with discarding unused frozen eggs compared to allowing frozen embryos to expire.
 Cryopreservation is available on site at our Chattanooga facility and helps make multiple attempts at conception more economical for patients since an IVF cycle with frozen embryos is less costly than a cycle with “fresh” embryos.